 Supplement Support for Extra Exercise

 When looking for how to fight fat, no matter what you are eating, you have to balance the number of calories consumed with enough activity to burn the calories off.
 According to how physically active you are normally, you may need to increase your exercise if you are trying to drop some pounds.
 If you are increasing your exercise (and have checked with your health care provider that this is OK for you), your body may need some extra nutritional support before and after workouts.
-This box of 60 packets gives you 30 packets of supplements to take before a workout and 30 to take after a workout – two packets a day for a month’s supply.
-The capsules in these packets contain ingredients such as bluegreen algae, wheatgrass juice, cordyceps and Lion’s Mane mushrooms, bee pollen, turmeric, noni, vegetable-based glucosamine, chondroitin, bromelain, papain, protease, lipase, and serratiopeptidase that provide nutrient rich whole foods for physical energy, amino acids to protect muscles from damage, anti-inflammatory properties, support for joints and cartilage, antioxidants, and more.
-Since this supplement is already measured and packaged for you, it’s easy to take with you to the gym too.
+This supplement program gives you nutritional support to take before a workout and to take after a workout.
+It includes ingredients such as bluegreen algae, wheatgrass juice, cordyceps and Lion’s Mane mushrooms, bee pollen, turmeric, noni, vegetable-based glucosamine, chondroitin, bromelain, papain, protease, lipase, and serratiopeptidase that provide nutrient rich whole foods for physical energy, amino acids to protect muscles from damage, anti-inflammatory properties, support for joints and cartilage, antioxidants, and more.

 This should get you started with how to fight fat and being able to plan a diet for yourself that will keep you feeling full, be low in calories and that you’ll enjoy.
 So be creative and employ these tips to get started on your way to a healthier and slimmer you.